 A maximum of 6 graduate credits may be accepted for transfer into the MBA program.
+Exceptions will be considered on a case by case basis.
 All credits in transfer must be approved by the Director of the MBA program and must be determined at the time of the student's initial enrollment.
 Courses accepted in transfer must be similar to required MBA courses offered by Centenary University.
 All credits eligible for transfer must be graduate credits from regionally accredited colleges or universities, and have been earned within six years of the date of credit transfer approval.
-To be considered for transfer, courses must carry a grade of "B" or better.
+To be considered for transfer, courses must carry a grade of "B-" or better.